 Many fan manufactures have fan curves that display the electrical demand at given static pressures.
+Figure 20 displays a bin analyzed which verifies the electrical requirements at varying static pressures.
+These drying cycles were operated at different fill levels and grain types and displayed increased electrical demand with increased static pressures.
+Although increased static pressures did increase the electrical demand of supply fans, they did not largely affect the overall electrical specific energy of the drying cycle.

-Figure 16 displays a bin analyzed within 2019 and 2020, which verifies the electrical requirements at varying static pressures.
-These drying cycles were operated at different fill levels and grain types and display increased electrical demand on bins with increased static pressures.
-Although increased static pressures did increase the electricity demands of supply fans, they did not largely affect the overall electricity consumption of the drying cycle or the electricity-related specific energy, as hours of operation play a much more significant role in electricity-related specific energy.
-The electricity savings observed from operating supply fans at lower vs higher static pressures (fill levels) will increase the overall electricity consumption, as additional drying batches (run time) will need to occur to dry the required grain.
+Hours of operation play a much more significant role in electricity-related specific energy.
+The electricity savings observed from operating supply fans at lower static pressures (fill levels) will also increase the overall run times producing a counter effect.
+Further research with a larger data set is recommended to measure target static pressure that is optimized for energy efficiency.

-Figure 16: Average Electrical Demand Vs Static Pressure
+Figure 20: Average Electrical Demand Vs Static Pressure